WRITING

 CURATING

-2002 ‘Jewellery is Life: new work by Mah Rana’ Fabrica, Brighton
+2002 Jewellery is Life: new work by Mah Rana, Fabrica, Brighton

 Mah Rana uses precious materials and found objects to create unconventional items of jewellery often based around stories, songs or fairy tales.
 For Jewellery is Life Mah created a series of ‘mourning’ brooches, birthstones and zodiac pieces which examined the role of memory, history and experience in our lives.
 The exhibition explored our relationship with jewellery – how we use it in both our daily lives and to mark significant events and occasions such as births, weddings, anniversaries and bereavement.

-2006 ‘Prickings: new work by Catherine Bertola’ Fabrica, Brighton
+2006 Prickings: new work by Catherine Bertola, Fabrica, Brighton

 Toured to Bowes Museum and Nottingham Castle Museum

-Prickings was a body of work produced as a result of Catherine Bertola’s fascination by lace as object and status symbol, its manufacture and associations with women’s social history.
+The Prickings project concerned Catherine Bertola’s fascination by lace as object and status symbol, its manufacture and associations with women’s social history.
+A pricking is a vellum template used in the production of hand made bobbin lace.
 The artist explored lace in the context of the social, political and cultural histories of each gallery site.
 For Fabrica Catherine created work which responded to a found photographic archive of famous Victorian women of Brighton: individuals who transcended the perceived and accepted roles of women in society at that time.
-For Nottingham she showed additional works inspired by the Nottingham lace designer Amy Atkin and for Bowes newly commissioned works were shown alongside the Fine & Fashionable: lace from the Blackborne Collection exhibition.
+For Bowes Museum Catherine showed additional works inspired by the Nottingham lace designer Amy Atkin and for Bowes newly commissioned works were shown alongside the Fine & Fashionable: lace from the Blackborne Collection exhibition.
 Working on vellum and paper Catherine created a series of ‘portraits’ using the pricking technique to mark out and suggest lace clothing and accessories that may have been worn by the women.